Reading is like air.

 Readers in today’s elementary classrooms need policies and practices that address the complexities of reading and that acknowledge the multicultural and global contexts in which literacy instruction takes place.
 We as educators, researchers, and policymakers can use these seven evidence-based principles to help K-5 learners be passionate, critical, and successful readers:

-- Teach with a comprehensive and balanced approach to reading and writing.
+- Teach with a comprehensive approach to reading and writing.

 - Foster opportunities for readers to learn from texts.

 - Build on children’s home, community, and cultural experiences and knowledge.

 - Use assessment judiciously and strategically to inform instruction.